atomicpapa/obsidian-omi-sync/README.md

 ### Folder Not Created
 - Ensure you have write permissions in your vault
 - Check that the folder path doesn't contain invalid characters

+### TaskNotes Not Recognizing Tasks
+- Verify that TaskNotes Integration is enabled
+- Check that Task Identification settings match your TaskNotes configuration
+- Ensure the TaskNotes Folder setting matches where TaskNotes expects tasks
+- Try a Force Full Sync to regenerate action items with the correct format

 ## Privacy & Security